Best Burger in The Neighborhood (for a time)

 UPDATE: When I said the burger was "juicy," I didn't mean that it was overly greasy.
 What I was trying to say was that the meat had enough grease and "juice" to render a silky texture.
 In other words, the meat wasn't overcooked.
 For me, biting into the beef was like chewing on buttery cornbread.
 I know this is a terrible analogy but it's the best that I can do.
 I'm sorry if I misled anyone into believing that Cave's burger was overly greasy.
 When it comes to describing things, I'm not always accurate.

 When done right, a cheap, well seasoned burger can hold its own with those from great restaurants.
-At $7.10 (which is the price for all of Cave's plate dinners), Cave's cheeseburger is both cheaper and better than a burger I had at the Beauty Shop several years ago.
+At $7.10 (which used to be the price for all of Cave's plate dinners; it has a little more expensive since then), Cave's cheeseburger is both cheaper and better than a burger I had at the Beauty Shop several years ago.
 Although the bland decor inside Cave's is directly opposite of the chic eatery, it doesn't matter when eating an incredible burger.

 Speaking of other restaurants, Cave's cheeseburger is, in my opinion, the best in Midtown Memphis' Vollintine-Evergreen neighborhood.
 This includes notable burgers from places such as Alex's Tavern and Cafe Eclectic (although I haven't had its Pub Burger).
 I hope the word gets out about this awesome burger by other media.
 To that end, I challenge Seth Agranov of the blog Best Memphis Burger to try Cave's cheeseburger.
 If he doesn't feel it is worthy of a rating of at least four stars, I will buy his burger.
 I am confident that he and anyone else will love Cave’s cheeseburger.